Find Your Perfect School

 The online Associate of Science (AS) in Human Resources program at MSU Billings prepares students for the challenges of human resources management ahead.
 Students must work with academic advisors to ensure their success while in the program.

 Students are also well-advised to meet with academic advisors on transferring college credit.
-Academic advisors also provide assistance in choosing courses.
+Academic advisors also assist in choosing courses.

 This is a unique human resource management program in that it offers two major options.